soundpress/RulesOfNYC/docs/c35/index.rst

 (i) Pre-election payments.

-   (1) Pursuant to § 3-709(5) and (6) of the Code: (i) no public funds shall be paid to participants in a primary or general election any earlier than four business days after the final day to file a written certification for such election, pursuant to paragraph (c) of subdivision 1 of Section 3-703 of the Code; (ii) no public funds shall be paid to participants in a runoff primary election or general election any earlier than the day after the day of the primary election held to nominate candidates for such election; and (iii) no public funds shall be paid to participants in a runoff special election held to fill a vacancy any earlier than the day after the day of the special election for which such runoff special election is held.
+   (1) Pursuant to § 3-709(5) and (6) of the Code: (i) no public funds shall be paid to participants in a primary or general election any earlier than four business days after the final day to file a written certification for such election, pursuant to paragraph (c) of subdivision 1 of § 3-703 of the Code; (ii) no public funds shall be paid to participants in a runoff primary election or general election any earlier than the day after the day of the primary election held to nominate candidates for such election; and (iii) no public funds shall be paid to participants in a runoff special election held to fill a vacancy any earlier than the day after the day of the special election for which such runoff special election is held.

    (2) Pursuant to § 3-703(1)(a) and (5) of the Code, public funds are not payable to a participant who has not met the legal requirements to have his or her name on the ballot, who is unopposed, or, for the optional early public funds payment, who has not certified that he or she intends to meet all the requirements of law to have his or her name on the ballot.